Read The Tsar's Dwarf (Hawthorne Books)

 Right now I'm walking around the first house Hesse lived in.
 It's called Torre Camuzzi and is a museum for the great German/Swiss writer who won the Nobel Prize in 1946.
 One Nobel prize is too little if you ask me.
 The man should have won two!
 I mean, have you ever read Demian and Siddharta?
 Hesse wasn't just a great writer, he was also a mystic, a philosopher, a pacifist, and a humanitarian who stood up against the Kaiser, Hitler, and the nationalism of the day.

 When I read Demian the first time I was totally blown away because the novel is a spiritual manifesto and a visionary masterpiece that easily could have been written today.
 I mean, can you mention any writer in the world who had such insight, such language, and used spiritual symbolism in a way that would have made Confucius, Krishnamurti, and Jung proud?
+Actually, Hermann Hesse was inspired by Jung as well.

 2.